Non-compete clause

 Non-solicitation clause

 A non-solicitation clause is a type of non-compete clause.
 With a non-solicitation clause you protect your client base, suppliers, and other business relations.
 After dismissal an ex-employee cannot contact your clients or take your customer base with them.
-They may start working for your competitor, if your competitor is not a business relation of yours.
+However, they may start working for your competitor, if your competitor is not a business relation of yours.

 Failure to comply with the non-compete clause